-The Program Guidelines state "in recommending a quantum of funding, the selection panel will have regard to enabling the delivery of the project and the co-funding proposed, if any."
+The Program Guidelines state "in recommending a quantum of funding, the selection panel will have regard to enabling

 Inland Fisheries Manager Anglers Access is working with Council on the development of the funding application.

 The Tasmanian Inland Fisheries Service regularly conducts surveys and receives feedback that assists with identifying projects of priority to anglers.